By Lexi Erickson

 When your sandpaper marks are satisfactory, you may move on up to the 9-micron (1200-grit) film, or you may stop where you are.
 When I get the finish I like, I rapidly burnish the edges and top, too, if there is some texture that I wish to highlight.
 What you must remember is that you are in total control of this finish.
 With hand finishing, you decide exactly what finish you like on your metal, when to stop, and what to highlight.
 Hand finishing, to me, means the ultimate in fine craftsmanship.
 The “scratches” or textures that give the piece soul are not the result of bad craftsmanship but of a highly thought out, controlled metalsmithing process.
 The highly burnished edges and attention to detail all come into sharp focus when you enjoy the Zen of the (hand-finishing) Process.

-I demo how to do this and share many other details of hand finishing in my new, soon-to-be-released DVD, Metalsmith Essentials: Hand Finishing Jewelry.
+I demo how to do this and share many other details of hand finishing in my DVD, Metalsmith Essentials: Hand Finishing Jewelry.
+(You can also get it in a special metal finishing collection–see below for details.)
 I know the things I learned from the women of South America changed my metalsmithing for the better.
 My students taught me so much, and I feel my pieces now have soul.
 If you want your jewelry to have this timelessness, watch my techniques and then make them your own.

 Have a great time experimenting with hand finishing your metal jewelry!